jxjo/PlanformCreator2/README.md

 * Export wing definition to Xflr5
 * Export wing definition to FLZ_vortex (to come)

-Inspired and partially based on the 'Planeform Creator' being part of [The Strak Machine](https://github.com/Matthias231/The-Strak-Machine) - Thanks Matthias!
+Inspired and partially based on the 'Planform Creator' being part of [The Strak Machine](https://github.com/Matthias231/The-Strak-Machine) - Thanks Matthias!